-We spend a lot of time talking to companies about what they want from their recruiting department, and a common phrase is “we want a pipeline of candidates.”
+We spend a lot of time talking to companies about what they want from their recruiting department, and a common phrase is “we want a candidate pipeline.”

-Many of them have been talking to contingency recruiting agencies, staffing firms or applicant tracking system vendors, and they’ve been pitched the idea that the vendor’s product or service will either leverage an existing pipeline of candidates or help them build one.
+Many of them have been talking to contingency recruiting agencies, staffing firms or applicant tracking system vendors, and they’ve been pitched the idea that the vendor’s product or service will either leverage an existing pipeline of candidates or help them build a recruiting pipeline.
 Countless companies have risen and fallen on the promise of the elusive Candidate Pipeline.
 Where did the $50 million invested in Jobster go?

-When we dig into the pipeline request, we hear a couple of definitions:
+When we dig into the candidate pipeline request, we hear a couple of definitions:

 1. A list of candidates that at any time, you can pick up the phone and call and one of them will be ready and willing to work for you at a moment’s notice.
 You know what those candidates are also called?
 Unemployable.
 Not unemployed—there are plenty of great employees without jobs.
 It’s unlikely that you’ll have a long list of top-tier candidates that will drop whatever they are doing and run through your door.

 2. A database with resumes of candidates that fit the profile of jobs for which you typically hire.
 This is also known as a resume database, and anyone that’s ever had an applicant tracking system or access to a job board resume database also has the same candidates.
 When it’s time to hire, most companies never tap into the bazillion resumes they’ve passively collected through their own website.
 Applicant tracking systems may collect resumes for you, but someone has to filter through them all and decide who to call.
 Once you’ve done that, you have to actually connect with the person and build a relationship.